mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/accessing_the_project.md

 ### Actions

 [Actions](https://www.jetbrains.com/help/mps/plugin.html#actionsandactiongroups) provide access to the MPS/IntelliJ project, the project frame and other information via action context parameters.
 The official documentation also explains the classes that need to be imported to access those.
-The available actions can be found on the page [actions | reference](../reference/actions.md).
+The available actions can be found on the page [[reference-actions|reference:actions]].
 There is no need to convert between different project classes because all parameters are available.

 ### Editor